lsai2025/lsai2025.github.io/content/1-schedule.md

 title: Schedule
 nav: true
 ---
-The workshop will be held on **December 9-10th, 2025 (TBD)** in Pisa, Italy.
+The workshop will be held on **June 9-10th, 2025** in Pisa, Italy.
 More information on the location will be shared once it is available.

 ### Tentative Schedule